pingcap/docs-cn/dev/how-to/deploy/orchestrated/offline-ansible.md

      ansible 2.5.0
     ```

-## Step 4: Download TiDB-Ansible and TiDB packages on the download machine
+## Step 4: Download TiDB Ansible and TiDB packages on the download machine

 The relationship between the `tidb-ansible` version and the TiDB version is as follows: